-I will be checking in on the discussion boards during the week and joining frequently in the conversation.
+I will be checking in on the discussion boards frequently during the week.
 A Questions forum will be open throughout the semester where you can post questions at any time.
 I will check this forum at least every 48 hours.